 England Athletics wants to assist clubs to ensure they are operating in a safe and responsible way in accordance with the good governance code set out by Sport England and in line with relevant legislation by providing ‘Club Standards’.
-The standards are listed below, and clubs can access supporting resources (guidance and templates) through the new England Athletics Resource Section at www.englandathletics.org/resources Clubs will also receive support when accessing our services and programmes, and our team of Club Support Managers will be on hand to offer advice and guidance.
+The standards are listed below, and clubs can access supporting resources (guidance and templates) through the new England Athletics Resource Section www.englandathletics.org/resources Clubs can also receive support from our team of Club Support Managers.

 Good governance is the foundation of a well-run club.
 Good governance will protect the club’s values and reputation whilst looking after the club’s funds and people and being accountable for the club’s actions and decisions.
 It is represented by the structures, rules, policies and practices for the club’s operation.
 England Athletics recommended the following;

 - A Constitution that is reflective of the club legal structure.
 A club constitution is a simple document that outlines its functions and the rules under which it will operate.
 Having a constitution should help to clarify how club procedures work.
 England Athletics provide a template constitution for unincorporated clubs and advice for incorporated clubs or clubs with not-for-profit status (CASC, Charity).
 Clubs can seek advice through Muckle PLC and the England Athletics Club Legal Structures Guidance.